shedcollective/skeleton-app/application/logs/README.md

-#D efault log directory for Nails apps.
+# Default log directory for Nails apps.

 This directory is the default location for app logs.
 You can configure this in the deployment's `config/deploy.php` file.